absinthe-graphql/dataloader/guides/telemetry.md

 - `[:dataloader, :batches, :run, :start]` when the dataloader processing starts
 - `[:dataloader, :batches, :run, :stop]` when the dataloader processing finishes
+- `[:dataloader, :source, :batch, :run, :start]` when the dataloader starts processing a single batch
+- `[:dataloader, :source, :batch, :run, :stop]` when the dataloader finishes processing a single batch

 Telemetry handlers are called with `measurements` and `metadata`.
 For details on what is passed, checkout `Dataloader`.